Tennessee Democratic Party

 The Tennessee Democratic Party (TNDP) is the affiliate of the Democratic Party in Tennessee.
 The party was founded in 1826 initially as the Jacksonian Party.
 The Tennessee Democratic Party was born out of President Andrew Jackson's populist philosophy of Jacksonian democracy in the mid to late-1820s.
 After Jackson left office, the Democratic Party struggled in the state as the Whig Party would go on to be the dominant party in Tennessee until its collapse after the 1852 Election.
-Prior to the Civil War, as a result of the collapse of the former Whig Party, the Democratic Party became the dominant party in the state.
-After the war ended, the Republican Party would be the dominant political party during Reconstruction, but once Reconstruction ended, the Democratic Party would dominate Tennessee Politics up until 2011 when the Republican Party would gain firm control of Tennessee State Government.
+Prior to the American Civil War, as a result of the collapse of the former Whig Party, the Democratic Party became the dominant party in the state.
+After the war ended, the Republican Party would be the dominant political party during Reconstruction, but once Reconstruction ended, the Democratic Party would dominate Tennessee politics up until 2011 when the Republican Party would gain firm control of Tennessee state government.

-Pre-1824
+History

+Pre–1824

 Prior to the rise of Jacksonian Democracy, political parties in Tennessee were really non-existent.
 Since Tennessee was admitted to the Union in 1796, Tennessee had only voted for the Democratic-Republican Party in each Presidential Election from 1796 to 1820.
 For the 1824 Presidential Election, Andrew Jackson, a former Military General and then U.S. Senator for Tennessee, decided to run for president against President James Monroe's then Secretary of State John Quincy Adams, the son of former President and founding father John Adams.